- Taste fresh Colombian fruits in Bogotá's most iconic local markets

-Day 5: Day Trip to a Coffee Farm
+Day 5: Day Trip to a Coffee Finca

-Day 6: Guatapé Day Trip & Transfer to Cartagena
+Day 6: Day Trip to Guatapé, Fly to Cartagena

-It will then be time to head to the impressive El Peñol, La Piedra Rock.
+It will then be time to head to the impressive El Peñol, El Peñón de Guatapé.
 This natural granite landmark is a prehistoric formation that rises from the landscape.
 You are welcome to climb up the 740 steps to the top to admire the impressive view that rewards those who work for it.
 Halfway up the rock, you'll see a shrine to the Virgin Mary.

 In the late afternoon, your driver will take you back to Medellín to catch a flight to Cartagena.
 Once you land, you'll immediately feel the change in temperature, as you will have left the spring weather of the mountains for the heat of the Caribbean.